-Soon, your baby will become visibly -- and audibly -- upset whenever you leave her sight.
+Soon, your baby will become visibly -- and audibly -- upset whenever you leave their sight.
 It's separation anxiety.

-It happens because she understands that you still exist when she can't see you, and her poor concept of time means that she can't wait for your return.
+It happens because they understand that you still exist when they can't see you, and their poor concept of time means that they can't wait for your return.

 Here's how to ease separation anxiety:

-- Don't sneak out when she's with the babysitter.
-If you don't tell her that you're going, she'll worry that you could disappear at any time.
+- Don't sneak out when they are with the babysitter.
+If you don't tell them that you're going, they'll worry that you could disappear at any time.

-- Don’t add to her worry by making your exit emotional.
+- Don’t add to them worry by making your exit emotional.
 A simple “Bye, honey, I’ll be back soon!” is plenty of goodbye.